KirstLab/scRNAseq_useful_scripts/README.md

 ### Converting data from Monocle3 object to Seurat object

-The folder for this analysis is "monocle3_to_seurat".
+The folder for this analysis is called "monocle3_to_seurat".

+### Trajectory inference with Slingshot

+The folder for this analysis is called "trajectory_inference_using_slingshot".